VirgileMeyer/FEM-VM/ReadMe.txt

 To use it, it requires the libraries numpy and matplotlib

-Boundary Condition :
+The following Boundary Conditions are implemented :
  - ‘Clamped *4’

 The elements used are of the “plate type” : 4 nodes with 3 degrees of freedom at each node (1 for displacement, 2 for in-plane rotation)

-Input values (e.g. Young’Modulus, geometry, number of nodes…) are written in ‘plate_value.py’ (beginning of the file)
+The Input values (e.g. Young’Modulus, geometry, number of nodes…) are written in ‘plate_value.py’ (beginning of the file)

 Run the file ‘Plate_EF.py’ to plot the displacement field